 Cardiff Met welcomes applications from those under the age of 18 who may have already met, or will meet, the offer conditions prior to the start of the programme.
 If your son/daughter will be under the age of 18 at the start of the programme, he/she will be sent the

-Our Admissions Policy covers a broad range of procedures and standards that Cardiff Met adhere to, full details of which can be found
+Admissions Policy covers a broad range of procedures and standards that Cardiff Met adhere to.

 Cardiff Met offer a wide range of support services which are available to your son/daughter.
 If your son/daughter require help at any point during their studies here with us at Cardiff Met, our Student Services are on hand to provide all the support needed to ensure their studies are enjoyable and successful as possible.
 Their services are free, impartial, non-judgemental and confidential.